Asylum: Refugees and Mental Health

 The project’s investigators will pursue this research agenda together with partner organisations which themselves have direct links to the history of migration and mental health, and work with contemporary refugee service-users.
 This includes the London Metropolitan Archives, Alexandra Palace, the Mental Health Museum, and of course In Flanders Fields Museum in Belgium.

-Our collaboration will focus on the extension and refashioning of the Tracing the Belgian Refugees-database to centre the institutional records and emotional histories of Belgian refugees in British institutions.
+Our collaboration will focus on the extension and redesigning of the Tracing the Belgian Refugees-database to centre the institutional records and emotional histories of Belgian refugees in British institutions.
 This will form an integral part of the forthcoming exhibition, 'Displaced: the Belgian refugees of the First World War' which opens on 2 October of 2025.

 The research project